AlphaDelta/SharpBukkit/README.md

 * Minor in-game testing has been performed
 * Currently 1:1 with minecraft_server, meaning no features have been implemented.
-* Various exceptions under stress
+* Various transient exceptions under stress
-* Items drop from player in wrong direction